openlyrics/openlyrics/docs/source/glossary.rst

     metadata
         Data not directly related to a song, but useful for debugging and other purposes.
-There are items like time of last edit and name of the application which the song was created in.
+Other items include modification time and the name of the application used to create the song.

     song properties
         Additional information about a song.
 There can be author name, copyright